• 0

 Garden Ninja lifting turf

 Take up the turf either using a spade or petrol turf cutter.
-If using a spade slice through the turf at a depth of 1-2 inch.
-The slice under the turf to remove.
+If using a spade slice through the turf at a depth of 1-2 inches.
+Then slice under the turf to remove it.

 Alternatively, you could use a petrol-powered turf cutter to take all the hassle out of lifting large areas of turf.
 It depends on the amount of turf you need to lift.